Landing Pag Banner Dach Misery Of Maintenance Scaled

 Redwood’s managed file transfer solution allows teams to pass custom variables between workflows, segment large files or use compression for faster download.
 Teams can easily coordinate sensitive data exchange between internal and external partners while adhering to strict compliance regulations.

 Managed file transfer with Redwood handles secure file transfer protocols including SFTP, FTPS, SCP, FTP over SSH, and more to ensure secure end-to-end connections.
-Create, import, and export SSL certificates and SSH keys, and assign SSH keys to users.
+Create, import and export SSL certificates and SSH keys, and assign SSH keys to users.

 Top automation and MFT solutions